FrostyNick/fgit/readme.md

 # Getting Started

 > [!IMPORTANT]
 > This is a *very* early project.
 As a result, I haven't added a prompt for where your project folder should be.
 You should change the `projects_path` value in [fgit.sh](fgit.sh) to be where you place your projects.
 Create the folder of your choice if it doesn't exist.
+By default `~/p` is used.

 If it worked, you can run `fgit` for help and examples.

 `git pull` to update.
 There might be a merge conflict if you changed the projects_path.
 That's on the roadmap to fix.

+## Troubleshooting

+- If you are in `/tmp/tmp.xxx/`, you can do `cd -` to go back. /tmp folder should delete everything after restart.
+And if nothing went wrong it's deleted after repo is pulled.

 # Roadmap